• Skip to primary navigation

 Bear, beaver, muskrat, porcupine, skunk, woodchuck

 Waddlers usually have short legs and shift their bodies side to side as they walk, dragging their bellies.
-Their front and back legs move together one side of their body, then the other side.
+Their front and back legs move together on one side of their body, then the other side.
 All four prints land in separate spots.

 What to look for: A front and back print next to each other, on each side